Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 The fact that the genetically deaf (HP/DS and DP) have IQs higher than deaf HP, despite having a more severe degree of hearing loss than HP (p.
 56), seems to validate Braden's social theory.
 But other theories have been proposed too.
 It has been hypothesized that the genetically deaf (HP/DS and DP) have less prevalence of AD because the deaf HP are usually deaf due to medical trauma.
 So, the higher IQ of genetically deaf would be due to lower additional disability than among the nongenetically deaf (p.
 54).
 Several studies (p.
 98) report that deaf children with additional disabilities (AD) have much lower IQs than those who don't have AD.
 The IQ for deaf people is 89.80 with AD, 102.16 without AD, and 95.69 for unknown status.
 But Conrad and Weiskrantz (1981) do not believe that the rate of ADs among genetically deaf could be lower than in the normal-hearing population, and the data shows indeed that genetically deaf have higher ADs than hearing people (p.
 54).
 Consequently, they propose that the higher IQ of HP/DS and DP is due to selection bias.
 But Braden (p.
 101) rejects this hypothesis in the face of the data.
 The debate continued with Kusche et al. (1983) who discovered that the genetically deaf (HP/DS and DP) have higher IQ than deaf HP even after matching for hearing loss, AD, race, gender, SES, and other variables.
 They propose that there might be a link between genes associated with genetic deafness and genes associated with high IQ.
 Since then, Paquin (1992) found that both DP and their parents have above-average nonverbal IQ, which is consistent with a genetic hypothesis, in that assortative mating may lead to higher IQ among DP.
 Braden noted that DP have higher academic achievement.
 He advances two reasons (p.
 102).
 One is that DP have an internal language base, which facilitates acquisition and storage of academic knowledge.
 The other is simply that DP are just more intelligent than their deaf peers, perhaps due to assortative mating effects.

-Given what have been said, it seems likely that DP deaf IQs provide the more accurate estimates of deaf IQs, because they are fluent in ASL and have less additional disabilities than HP deaf.
+Given what has been said, it seems likely that DP deaf IQs provide the more accurate estimates of deaf IQs, because they are fluent in ASL and have less additional disabilities than HP deaf.

 It would be interesting to see if the mean IQ differs by tests.
 Braden (1994) did not report those data in the book, but these are available in his 1992 meta-analysis.
 The table is shown below, and is from Mayberry (2002).